AusARG/hifi-assembly-workflow/README.md

 ## Required (minimum) inputs/parameters

-​
- PATH to HIFI bam folder is the minimum requirement for the processing the pipeline
+PATH to HIFI bam folder is the minimum requirement for the processing the pipeline.

-​
 ## Third party tools / dependencies

-​
-​The following packages are used by the pipeline. nextflow/21.04.3 samtools/1.12 jellyfish/2.3.0 genomescope/2.0
+The following packages are used by the pipeline.

-ipa/1.3.1
-quast/5.0.2
-busco/5.2.2
+- `nextflow/21.04.3`
+- `samtools/1.12`
+- `jellyfish/2.3.0`
+- `genomescope/2.0`
+- `ipa/1.3.1`
+- `quast/5.0.2`
+- `busco/5.2.2`

 The following paths contain all modules required for the pipeline.

-/apps/Modules/modulefiles
-/g/data/wz54/groupResources/modules
+- `/apps/Modules/modulefiles`
+- `/g/data/wz54/groupResources/modules`

 ---